ThatOth3rGuy/Sprint-Reviews/docs/plan/ProjectProposal.md

 * Scalability Issues
   * The system may not be able to scale to handle a larger number of users
 * Security and Privacy
-  * There could be data breaches and potential unauthorized access of the personal information of users.
+  * There could be data breaches and potential unauthorized access to the personal information of users.
 * Technical Debt
-  * Continuous and rapid development given the short period could result in code difficult to maintain.
+  * Continuous and rapid development given the short period could result in code being difficult to maintain.
 * Deadline Compliance
   * Short development period may not be enough to deliver all features
 * UX Design Issues